 Executive Director Deborah Reidy Kelch is the Executive Director of the Insure the Uninsured Project (ITUP).
 Prior to joining ITUP, Deborah had 30+ years of experience analyzing and working to improve health care in California, including 15 years as policy and fiscal staff to the California Legislature and more than 15 years as owner of Kelch Associates, an independent health policy consulting firm.
 Deborah received her master’s degree in public policy and administration from CSU Sacramento and her bachelor’s degree in political science from UCLA.

 |Amy J. Lai, CMP

 Director of Programs

-Amy oversees the coordination and administration of all ongoing ITUP programs, including the annual ITUP conference, regional and statewide workgroups.
-She also manages ITUP’s broad-based network, social media, and e-communications.
+Amy oversees the coordination and administration of all ongoing ITUP programs, including the annual ITUP conference and regional and statewide workgroups.
+She also manages ITUP’s broad-based network and e-communications.
 Amy was previously the Association Services Director for Shaw/Yoder/Antwih, Inc., a legislative advocacy and association management firm.
 In this role, she managed the events and education for the California Transit Association and the California Coalition on Workers’ Compensation.
 Amy has worked closely with volunteer leadership as an administrator for the California Dental Association.
 She became a Certified Meeting Professional (CMP) in 2008 and graduated with a Bachelor of Science degree in Journalism from the University of Maryland, College Park.

 |Elia V. Gallardo, Esq.